-The policy is reviewed by the Governors' committee who also invite the EAL Coordinator or the EAL SLT link to report to them annually on progress and developments.

-The named link Governor visits the academy and meets with the EAL Coordinator or the EAL SLT link to review practice.
+The policy is reviewed by the Governors' committee who also invite the WSI Coordinator or the WSI SLT link to report to them annually on progress and developments.
+The WSI SLT link is the Principal, Mark Bouckley.
+The named link Governor visits the academy and meets with the WSI Coordinator/Principal to review practice.